ncallie/Project42-Minishell/README.md

 The main goal is to have a good understanding of process creation and synchronisation using the C programmming language.

-### Requirements
-The only requirements are:
-- GNU make (v3.81)
-- GCC (v4.2.1)

-Those versions are the ones used during development.

 ## Main Project Instructions

 ### Mandatory